Okay, so maybe we were not really, really on our honeymoon… but it was okay for us to pretend, wasn’t it! 😍

-Here’s a few photos we took on our walk in order for us to revisit this place through these photos and memories at least.
+Here are a few photos we took on our walk-in order for us to revisit this place through these photos and memories at least.

 We had basically three options to get to the small island –

 Secondly, there are also traditional wooden boats called pletnas – they have been taking people to the island for centuries.
-These boats are operated by standing rowers known as pletnars.
+These boats are operated by standing rowers known as pletnas.
 These guys are certainly in top shape as they need to row these wooden boats full of people by themselves.
 They are beautiful to see against the turquoise Lake.
-However the down side of this option is that it’s rather expensive to do the trip over there on one of these.
+However, the downside of this option is that it’s rather expensive to do the trip over there on one of these.

 All of the pletnas have a name.
 This one below is, Eva.